 You Can Make it Your Own

 Although students everywhere can benefit from being introduced to a diversity of research programs, the lab manual being based off research conducted at UBCO is most beneficial to students at UBCO.
-To give those some benefits to students where you teach, you may be interested in adapting the content to reflect the research conducted at your institution.
+To give those same benefits to students where you teach, you may be interested in adapting the content to reflect the research conducted at your institution.
 Or, you may wish to make other changes to the lab manual.
 If that is the case, I have good news.
 The license under which the lab manual is published (CC BY-NC-SA 4.0) allows for sharing and adapting the content.
 The source code for this website is available on GitHub.
 You are more than welcome to download the source code, adapt it as you see fit, and use the adapted version for your lab.

-If you are interested in adapting the lab manual, I would also encourage you contact me so that I can provide you with the instructor resources that I use with the lab.
+If you are interested in adapting the lab manual, I would also encourage you to contact me so that I can provide you with the instructor resources that I use with the lab.
 This includes R scripts for simulating data for each of the example studies.
 These scripts are easily adaptable to simulate data based on any the statistical models covered in the lab.

-Should you wish to adapt the lab manual but doing so is beyond your current skillset, then you are welcome to send me an email and I may be able to assist you.
+Should you wish to adapt the lab manual, but doing so is beyond your current skillset, then you are welcome to send me an email and I may be able to assist you.

 R functions generally have a long lifespan.
 But functions that are being actively developed sometimes change such that older versions of a function become deprecated.
 On the other end of the spectrum, old R packages that go unmaintained for long enough will eventually stop working with newer versions of R.↩︎